galaxy18/ssbp_saomd/README.md

-# Convert and Assemble Sprite from .ssbp based on /mlho/ssbp-converter
+# Convert and Assemble Sprite from .ssbp

+### based on /mlho/ssbp-converter
+### convert to gif based on /antimatter15/jsgif

 ## \*\* ONLY Supports SpriteStudio5 DATA_VERSION 2 .ssbp files \*\*